How This Family of Worrywarts Copes In an Age of Anxiety

 My youngest son, who is 10, has long had an obsession that crops up whenever we get in the car.
 As he climbs into the back seat he will peer over my shoulder at the dashboard and, depending on his mood, may ask the question we both know he is thinking: "Are we going to run out of gas?"

-My youngest sister--his aunt--is a therapist and the wise woman who taught me the possible-probable trick.
+My youngest sister — his aunt — is a therapist and the wise woman who taught me the possible-probable trick.
 And so I say to my son: "Is it possible for our Subaru to run out of gas when it has half a tank and we are only driving two miles to Costco and back?
 Perhaps.
 But it is definitely not probable."

 Possible vs. probable.
 When applied in the right circumstance, it almost always gives you the right answer.
 Even better, it gives you the feeling that you are in control.

 For the record, we have never run out of gas.
 And I would rather not take this particular, seemingly nonsensical gas-tank worry seriously.
 But given our gene pool, I know I should.
-My son hails from a long line of people who used to be called worrywarts--ask me sometime about my childhood fear of vomiting--until the 21st century arrived and we woke up one day to learn that we actually suffer from anxiety, in varying degrees.
+My son hails from a long line of people who used to be called worrywarts — ask me sometime about my childhood fear of vomiting — until the 21st century arrived and we woke up one day to learn that we actually suffer from anxiety, in varying degrees.
 (If you were to meet my child, you would find a happy, charming, intellectually curious fellow.
 But you're not driving to Costco with him.)
 Anxiety has impacted the lives of several of my family members in serious ways that I am not permitted, per unspoken family law, to discuss in this column.
 And we are far from alone.
 More than 6 million American teens have had an anxiety disorder, according to National Institute of Mental Health data; at my son's most recent checkup, his pediatrician remarked matter-of-factly that treatment solutions haven't kept pace with the number of anxious kids.

 Which brings me to the strong control-freak current also running through our gene pool.
 Supposedly, controlling parents are more likely to produce anxious children.
 But there is a fine line between setting boundaries and controlling, between guiding choices and telling your kids what to do because Mom actually does know best a good deal of the time.
 At age 10, my son has reached a childhood inflection point, approaching the end of elementary school, crossing over from the years when I had control over much of his existence to the years when it becomes increasingly clear how little control I really have.